-I obtained my BA in Law from the Anyang Normal University and my MA in Law from the China University of Political Science and Law in Beijing.
-I decided to continue my education by taking the PhD programme at the University of Leeds after I completed my master study.
-Generally, there are two main motivations for me to do my PhD.
+I received my BA in Law from Anyang Normal University and my MA in Law from the China University of Political Science and Law in Beijing.
+After I completed my master study, I came to the University of Leeds to do my PhD.
+There are two reasons for me to do PhD here.
 The first one is to develop proper research skills preparing for the future academic career, and the second one is to experience multicultural overseas life with a better understanding on our living world.

-I believe that people deserve social justice and the equal opportunities to develop their human potetials, which would eventually benefit our societies.
-The reality is that many migrants are confronting the lack of social protection, discriminatory policy environments and the problematic healthcare over the world.
-I expect that I can use my academic strength to tackle on these complicated social issues.
+I always believe that people deserve social justice and the equal opportunities to develop their human potetials, which would eventually benefit our societies.
+The reality is that many migrants are confronting the lack of social protection, discriminatory policies and problematic healthcare while they are seeking opportunities to improve.
 I completed my master’s degree thesis by researching the migrant workers’ informal healthcare delivery in Shanghai.
 My PhD research is turning to explore the subjective process of the Chinese rural-to-urban migrant workers and how these lay health beliefs are embedded in their health behaviours in such marginalised social positions.

 - Teaching Assistant - Semester 2, 2016/2017 Academic Year – SLSP1160 Understanding and Researching the City (level 1) (leading 2 one-hour-long seminars per week and marking assignments).